campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

     Although MySQL is running, it is isolated within the container because no network ports have been published to the host.
 Network traffic cannot reach containers from the host unless ports are explicitly published.

-4. List the MySQL version using `docker container exec`.
+4. List the MySQL version using `docker exec`.

-    `docker container exec` allows you to run a command inside a container.
-In this example, we’ll use `docker container exec` to run the command-line equivalent of `mysql --user=root --password=$MYSQL_ROOT_PASSWORD --version` inside our MySQL container.
+    `docker exec` allows you to run a command inside a container.
+In this example, we’ll use `docker exec` to run the command-line equivalent of `mysql --user=root --password=$MYSQL_ROOT_PASSWORD --version` inside our MySQL container.

          docker exec -it mydb \
          mysql --user=root --password=$MYSQL_ROOT_PASSWORD --version